ThomasBudd/ctarr/README.md

 ds = dataset(PATH_TO_DATASET)
 scan = ds[0]
 ```
 As an alternativ you can create a scan as a dictionary with at least the two keys 'image' and 'spacing'.
-The value of 'image' must be a numpy array with the 4d image tensor and the value of 'spacing' a numpy array of length 3 with the voxel spacing of the three spatial axes (z first!) in mm.
+The value of 'image' must be a numpy array with the 4d image tensor (first 1 channel, then z axis) and the value of 'spacing' a numpy array of length 3 with the voxel spacing of the three spatial axes (z first!) in mm.

 # Cropping of precomputed anatomical regions
 First we will have to create a cropping object for the desired anatomical region of interest with name NAME: